zgcao/bst_oli/README.md

-# chlorophyll-a estimates from Landsat-8 measurments
+# Lake chlorophyll-a estimates from Landsat-8 measurments

 ### About
 This repository contains source code for the following papers: